What is a Transcatheter Aortic Valve Replacement (TAVR)?

 What is longer-term recovery like?

-Most patients can go back to their lifestyle after a few days and return to normal activities faster than with major surgery.
+Most patients can go back to their normal lifestyle after a few days and return to regular activities much faster than with major surgery, which often requires up to a three-month recovery period.

 What testing will I need to qualify for a TAVR procedure?